infomongo/infomongo.github.io/_posts/2020-10-08-vote-by-mail-in-colorado.md

 If you'd rather vote in person, you can do that too. *(Polling places will be open starting October 9th, [find yours](https://www.sos.state.co.us/pubs/elections/VIP.html).)*

-### Every Colorado ballot has three parts:
+### Every Colorado ballot has <del>three</del>, er, two parts:

 - The actual ballot, with the candidates and issues listed.
 You vote by filling in little bubbles, like the SAT or any standardized test.
-- A “secrecy” envelope.
-It’s really a privacy envelope, so election workers can't see how you voted as they process your ballot.
+- <del>A “secrecy” envelope.
+It’s really a privacy envelope, so election workers can't see how you voted as they process your ballot.</del>
+I just received my 2020 ballot for Denver County, and there is no secrecy envelope.
+I think some counties still have them, and we used to, but not this year.
 - A return envelope, that you sign and date.
 This also has a barcode, that provides a key bit of security.

 ## What security measures are in place?